Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 These guys were chasing down criminals who were committing child sexual exploitation crimes.

-They were prevented from continuing those investigations because those field investigations were hijacked out of the field where the work is done, given to the Washington Behemoth Headquarters unit, and traded and changed to say, you you're no longer working on that case, which was a good case, prosecuting, you know, outside of terrorists, what's worse than harming children, right?
+They were prevented from continuing those investigations because those field investigations were hijacked out of the field where the work is done, given to the Washington Behemoth Headquarters Unit and traded and changed to say, you're no longer working on that case, which was a good case, prosecuting, you know, outside of terrorists, what's worse than harming children, right?

 No, it's not.

-It never has been, it never will be.
+It never will be.

-And that is just the biggest pile of disinformation we've talked about, these disinformation campus they put up, because they continue to impact the voting base, and that's their end goal.
+And that is just the biggest pile of disinformation we've talked about, these disinformation camps they put up because they continue to impact the voting base.

-I think we're literally blowing it up, which is what many Americans, when you and I travel around the country ask for.
+I think we're literally blowing it up, which is what many Americans, when you and I travel around the country, ask for.

 They want it blown up.